cav119/Video-Chat-Web-App/README.md

 ## TODO and suggestions
-- Firebase data store APIs for creating rooms, doctor details, other...
 - Improve room UI using the 3rd video on the list below
 - Add a chat to a video room
 - Limit who can join a room using cookies?